dboyd42/tryhackme/rooms/nmap/README.rst

 Disadvantages:

 	- require sudo privileges
-	- unstable services can be brought down by SYN scans
+	- unstable services can be brought down by SYN scans (ICS, SCADA, LPC, etc)

 1. There are two other names for a SYN scan, what are they?
 ===========================================================